syncfusion-content/wpf-docs/wpf/Navigation-pane/Appearance.md

 #### Stack mode appearance in themes.

-When using the stack mode in ThemeStudio themes(Windows11, Fluent, Material, Office2019, System), the items will be stacked horizontally.
-However, the items will be stacked vertically for the classic themes.
+When using the stack mode in ThemeStudio themes (Windows 11, Fluent, Material, Office 2019, and System) for the GroupBar control, the group bar items will be arranged horizontally.
+However, when using classic themes, the items will be arranged vertically.

 **ThemeStudio themes**